TaniyaAnshu29/Project_Linkedin/README.md

 - using console logs
 - validate local storage data

-## Overview of features and functionality of linkedin clone page
+## 8. UI/UX Design of web page (Overview of features and functionality of linkedin clone page)
-## Features & Functionality of Log in page
+### Features & Functionality of Log in page
 - Designed a clean login page of linkedin which includes sign in options "Continue with Google" and "Sign in with Apple".
 - Include email & password fields (have option to hide and show the password) with a login button.
 - Have option in case forgot password